 The primary research focus of the theoretical computer science (tcs) group at IMSc is on the mathematical foundations of computation.
 These include algorithms, logic, automata theory, combinatorics, and computational complexity.
-The group currently comprises of nine faculty members, post-doctoral fellows, and doctoral research scholars.
+The group currently comprises of eight faculty members, and several post-doctoral fellows and doctoral research scholars.
 The activities of the group include running a highly challenging graduate programme for doctoral students, holding research seminars, and organising research-level workshops and conferences as well as instructional schools and workshops.

 The current research interests of the tcs faculty are in the following broad areas.

-- Logic, Automata and Concurrency (automata theory and logical foundations, verification of concurrent and distributed systems, temporal and epistemic logics, game theory, security theory): Prakash Saivasan, R Ramanujam
+- Logic, Automata and Concurrency (automata theory and logical foundations, verification of concurrent and distributed systems, temporal and epistemic logics, game theory, security theory): Prakash Saivasan

-- Algorithms, Combinatorics and Data Structures (Parameterized algorithms and complexity, succinct data structures, space-efficient algorithms, graph theory and algorithms, symbolic and algebraic computation, optimization, probabilistic combinatorics): Venkatesh Raman, Saket Saurabh, Vikram Sharma, C R Subramanian
+- Algorithms, Combinatorics and Data Structures ( Parameterized algorithms and complexity, succinct data structures, space-efficient algorithms, graph theory and algorithms, symbolic and algebraic computation, optimization, probabilistic combinatorics, algorithmic game theory, online algorithms): Sushmita Gupta, Venkatesh Raman, Saket Saurabh, Vikram Sharma, C R Subramanian

-- Computational Complexity (Algebraic computation, Boolean functions and circuits, graph isomorphism, polynomial identity testing, proof complexity): V Arvind, Meena Mahajan
+- Computational Complexity (Algebraic computation, Boolean functions and circuits, graph isomorphism, polynomial identity testing, proof complexity): V Arvind, Meena Mahajan, C Ramya,